puppetlabs/puppet-docs/source/puppet/4.1/reference/services_master_webrick.markdown

 [webrick]: http://ruby-doc.org/stdlib/libdoc/webrick/rdoc/WEBrick.html
 [rack_master]: ./services_master_rack.html

+> **Important: Deprecation Warning**
+>
+> The WEBrick Puppet master server is deprecated and will be removed in a future Puppet release.

 Puppet master is the application that compiles configurations for any number of Puppet agent nodes, using Puppet code and various other data sources.
 (For more info, see [Overview of Puppet's Architecture](./architecture.html).)

 Puppet has the built-in capability to run a complete Puppet master server using Ruby's [WEBrick][] library.